wavefrontHQ/docs/pages/doc/tags_overview.md

 ### Searching for Entity Tags

-You search for tags in the Search box below the Tags heading in the filter bar at the left of an entity browser:
+When there are many tags you can search for tags by typing tag names in the Search box below the Tags heading in the filter bar:

 ![](images/search_tags.png)